seatable/seatable-admin-docs/manual/config/enterprise/deploy_onlyoffice_docker.md

 This manual describes the deployment of ONLYOFFICE with Docker.
 Thanks to Docker Compose, the deployment is straightforward and done with little effort.

 [Docker volumes](https://docs.docker.com/storage/volumes/) are utilized for saving configuration parameters and persisting data generated in the ONLYOFFICE Docker container.
-It is not recommended to change these paths.
-If you do, keep that in mind when following these instructions.
+It is not recommended to change their paths.
+If you do, account for that when following these instructions.

 ### Creating Folder Structure and Configuring ONLYOFFICE